The 2014 Agenda: The Connected Consumer Experience

 Daniel McCallum, Executive Director, Strategy & Innovation, Frog Design

-Sce Pike, Chief Experience Officer , Plus Citizen
+Sce Pike, Chief Experience Officer and CEO of IOTAS, Citizen

 Stephanie Fuhrman, EVP Property Services, Riverstone Residental Group